UNOsan118/Future-Engineers-2023/schemes/power_and_sense/README.md

-Power and sense management
+Power and Sense Management
 ====

-This directory primarily contains the Mobility Management content referenced in Discussion Section 1.
+This directory primarily contains the Power and Sense Management content referenced in Discussion Section 2.

 # System Configuration Chart